Hogan Lovells International LLP > Shanghai, China > Firm Profile

 Top Tier Firm Rankings

 - Corporate and M&A: foreign firms

-- Labour and employment: foreign firms
+- Life sciences and healthcare: foreign firms

 - Private equity: foreign firms